jameka23/jameka23/README.md

 ### Heyyyy y'all!
-I'm Jameka! 👋🏽
+I'm Jay! 👋

-- 🔭 My team and I won 1st 🥇 place Girls In Tech - Hackathon that was sponsored by Nike!
+- 🔭 My team and I won 1st 🥇 place In Tech - Hackathon that was sponsored by Nike!
 The app is called SafeSpace.
 - 🌱 I create apps using Swift and some SwiftUI during my down time.
 - 🤔 I’m looking for help with all things mobile, specifically native iOS and I'm down to get more Next.js hands on projects.